mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/PythonAPIRef.md

 #### Return Type (update)

-An MRS dataclass object representing the up-to-date record.
-For more details about MRS dataclass objects, see [MRS Records](#mrs-records).
+A REST document data class object representing the up-to-date record.
+For more details about REST documents, check the [REST Documents](#rest-documents) section.

 #### Example (update)